Key Points

 • A quick overview of the different exercises and their outcome.

-• Show the difference of results (how many houses were sold on each run vs. pieces of Lego bought).
+• Show the difference in results (how many houses were sold on each run vs. pieces of Lego bought).

 • If possible, do the math to show the profits/losses on each different scenario.

-Talk about the difference between applying practices and understanding principles (kanban helped limit WIP, but in this case there was a systemic problem on the whole process).
+Talk about the difference between applying practices and understanding principles (kanban helped limit WIP, but in this case, there was a systemic problem of the whole process).

 • Talk about the myths of the Toyota Production System.